rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 CONFIGURATION
 -------------

 Main mod configuration can be found in [config/fo1_settings.ini](config/fo1_settings.ini).
-It is recommended to tweak settings in this file _before_ starting a new game.
+It is recommended to check and/or tweak settings in this file _before_ starting a new game.
 Changing settings mid-game have a chance to corrupt savegames or introduce undefined behavior.

 Other interesting files:
 - [ddraw.ini](ddraw.ini) (sfall configuration)
+- [f2_res.ini](f2_res.ini) (high resolution patch configuration)
 - [sfall-mods.ini](sfall-mods.ini), [config/](config/) directory (sfall modifications configuration)